 Finding the perfect rock-gym community can feel like the quest for the Holy Grail.
-Conflicting schedules, lack of climbing compatibility, personality differences and shyness are all issues I have had to rise above to find my own climbing crew.
+Conflicting schedules, lack of climbing compatibility, personality differences and shyness are all issues everyone must rise above to find their climbing crew.
 Are you on the hunt?
 Don’t despair.
 With these easy tips, you’ll find your group in no time.

 1. Community Events

 It’s easiest to meet your people if you go where people go.
-(I know, I’m an introvert too.)
+(Yes, the introvert’s dilemma.)
 Climbing gyms have a wide variety of events regularly.
 Find a few that work for you.
 Do you like climbing films?
 Trip reports?
 Happy hours?
 Make sure you’re getting to a few of these events a month, and you’ll find your tribe.

 2. Gym Classes

 Are you a beginner, just learning to lead or wanting to upgrade your technique?
 Classes are one of the best ways to discover like-minded belay partners and friends, all while learning some skills.
 Many gyms even have specialized classes—like women’s classes—that make it even easier to find your crew.

 Do good and make good friends.
 Find your local climbing advocacy organization and get involved.
 You can help grapple with access issues, be a steward of your local crags, build relationships with land managers and even educate your community.
 Find your stride with your local climbing nonprofits—it’s sure to be a blast!